 P0028 Engine Trouble Code

-Meaning of P0028 engine trouble code is : Theoretically you can drive for a few weeks or even months with a broken MAF sensor.
+Meaning of P0028 engine trouble code is a kind of powertrain trouble code and theoretically you can drive for a few weeks or even months with a broken MAF sensor.
 You will notice a decrease in gas mileage and over time the car will eventually start stalling a lot.
 At a shop, the replacement cost is between $200-$300 depending on the car, but that's usually the cost of parts because the labor is relatively simple.

 P0028 Possible Solution: